Chapter 7-Vietnam Vietcong

 I can only assume that Mr Alderman did not have a sibling fighting in North Vietnam when he made that statement on behalf of the Australian government.

-When I commenced writing My Story – Warts and All and this website, I told the whole story – I didn’t leave bits out to avoid embarrassing myself.
-To say all of my COT stories, I had to go back in time to show how the phone faults affected my well-being and needed to cover some details regarding an incident involving China.
+When I began writing My Story – Warts and All and this website, I told the whole story – I didn’t leave any parts out to avoid embarrassing myself.
+To say all of my COT stories, I had to go back in time to show how the phone faults affected my well-being, and I needed to cover some details regarding an incident involving China.

 FOOD AND TRADE IN LATE MAOIST CHINA, 1960-1978